fryagbye/tinderboxwithquarto/README.md

 # Make notes

 Manuscript has a only one qmd file.
+The qmd file name is set in _quarto.yml (_quarto_manuscript).
 ## Front Matter and Subnote